 Ken Lind is a partner in Nixon Peabody’s Project Finance and Public Finance group.
 He works with issuers, underwriters, financial advisors, banks, and concession bidders on a range of public finance and project finance projects.
 He advises clients on public offerings and private placements, serving as bond, underwriters’, disclosure, derivatives, or bank counsel.

 Much of my work involves financings related to infrastructure, primarily transportation and water and wastewater projects.
-I serve as bond counsel to the Metropolitan Transportation Authority―North America’s largest transportation provider―and its affiliate, the Triborough Bridge and Tunnel Authority (operating nine bridges and tunnels), and the New York City Municipal Water Finance Authority, which provides water to almost 10 million residents.
+I serve as bond counsel to the Metropolitan Transportation Authority (MTA)—North America’s largest transportation provider—and its affiliate, the Triborough Bridge and Tunnel Authority (operating nine bridges and tunnels), and the New York City Municipal Water Finance Authority, which provides water to almost ten million residents.
 I also serve as bond counsel to the Metropolitan Washington Airports Authority’s Dulles Toll Road-Metrorail System Project and the Chesapeake Bay Bridge and Tunnel District parallel tunnel project.
-Additional major projects that I have worked on include the C-70 P3 project in Denver, the I-66 HOV P3 project in northern Virginia, the conversion of the Farley Post Office Building in Manhattan into the Moynihan Train Hall servicing primarily Amtrak and Long Island Rail Road and the downtown segment of the Ohio River Bridges project in Louisville, Kentucky.
-I serve as bond counsel to the Hudson Yards Infrastructure Corporation, which continues to develop the infrastructure (including the extension of the Number 7 Subway line) to the west side of Manhattan.
-I also represent major domestic and international banks in connection with their issuance of liquidity and credit facilities supporting bonds and notes, as well as their direct purchase thereof.
+Additional major projects that I have worked on include the C-70 public-private partnership (P3) project in Denver, the I-66 HOV P3 project in northern Virginia, the conversion of the Farley Post Office Building in Manhattan into the Moynihan Train Hall, servicing primarily Amtrak and Long Island Rail Road, and the downtown segment of the Ohio River Bridges Project in Louisville, Kentucky.
+I serve as bond counsel to the Hudson Yards Infrastructure Corporation, which continues to develop the infrastructure necessary to move the central business district to the west side of Manhattan.
+I have been a part of the Nixon teams that have served as bond counsel on substantially every major infrastructure financing in the billions of dollars affecting the Hudson Yards area, including Hudson Yard Infrastructure Corporation (HYIC) financings, financing and refinancing of the Javits Convention Center and its expansion, and the MTA’s financing of the railyards secured by commercial ground lease payments.
+I also represent major domestic and international banks in connection with their issuance of liquidity and credit facilities, supporting bonds and notes, as well as their direct purchase thereof.